JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/documents.md

+## Notes from Celeste in Sixth Spire Books

+*These notes were found scrawled in the margins of various books in the Sixth Spire library by the Prophet of the Redeemer*

+- In *A Pamphlety on the Heretics Quandry*: _On a tear stained page_ "He didnt even ask if I wanted to know.
+Why must he be like this?
+I have to ask hert about it...I cant let his sacrafice go in vain.
+I will use this knowledge to set the world right"

+- In *Crating the Celestial Bridge; a research paper on the creation and working of the celestial bridge*: "They deny me at every turn...too petty and narcissistic to see the hurt in the world they could be easing.
+Too prideful to work with Five Spire.
+But this could work...this could give us access"

+- In *Stories of Radiance: Tales of the Radiant Ones*: "Mathas, you fool.
+They are all fools.
+Just as guilty as the Council, feigning at righteousness.
+They are just as bad as we are.
+Just as wretched.
+No one should have this cursed power.
+No one."

+- In *Draconic Dealings; by Artur Crombsby*: "I cannot stand the hate in Crowley's eyes.
+I can end it all soon.
+We world will be free.
+I will be free, and I will get what I deserve"

+- In *An Introduction to Group Ritual IV; Second Edition*: "How can I get the others on board?
+We have to do something, this war is.... working together is our only chance.
+If they cant see that...
+How can I make them see?"

+- In *Banishment and Containment: A Spiritual Exterminator's Guide*: "Am I a fool to think I could succeed where they failed?
+I have to try...
+I can't hold back, their folly was thinking they could contain her.
+I wont make that mistake"

+- In *Summoning: A Study of Induced Interplanar Travel*: "Can this really be it?
+All that...chaos, out of something so mundane?
+The Council of Five are fools.._were_ fools.
+I can't let this stand.
+They thirst for power, and when it slips though their grasping hands they watch the world burn and shrug their shoulders.
+Ready to try again.
+All they deserve is a slow and painful end"

+- In *Mixing Radiance; A treatise on the applications and effects of combining magics of different sources*: "By the Radiant Ones.
+Maybe there is hope.
+Peace.
+I will take the offer.
+I can do this"

+- In *Demonic Dealings; By Artur Crombsby Jr.* :  "The arrogant fools will pay for their deciet.
+They'll pay for what they turned me into.
+What they've turned the world into.
+What choice do I have?
+Mathas must have wanted this.
+It is too late.
+I will heal the wounds Ive caused."

 ## Letter to Brood from Five Spire

 *Attached to this letter is a large book titled **The Myths and Cultures of the Peoples of the Sylvithryn Wood** by an unknown author*